 Phyl Campbell, a native of northwest (the geographic location in, not a city of) Arkansas, who currently resides in York, Pennsylvania, writes fiction.
 And non-fiction.
 And basically whatever floats her boat.
 She hates writing her own biographies, as they are either self-deprecating or just not good, and what are the chances that someone is actually going to read the biography anyway?
 Well, except for you.
 You’re special.
 You know you’ve always been different.
 That’s why Phyl likes you so much.

-Phyl is the founder of Creative York Writers Association and is a former member of the Athens Writers Association and the Northwest Arkansas Writers Group.
+Phyl is the founder of Rustic Cup Critique Group and the Creative Writing and Publishing Workshop.
+She is a former member of the Athens Writers Association, and Athens Writers’ Group and the Northwest Arkansas Writers Group.
 She spends as much if not more time encouraging other writers as in pursuing her own writing goals.

 Phyl is married and they have one son.
 They don’t have pets (unless Sea Monkeys are in season), and aspire to one day have a tank of fish.
 Until then, they have settled for screen-savers.